brohd11/macos-finder-actions/README.md

 ```
 xattr -dr com.apple.quarantine "/Applications/Finder Actions.app"
 ```
-The dashboard also lets you enable a per-user background runner for script execution and open the Finder extension settings.
+The dashboard will have you enable the Finder Extension as well as a per-user background runner for script execution.
-I also find allowing the app "Full Disk Access", will stop any permission popups that occur after a reboot.
+If you are having permission check popups occur after reboot, allowing the app "Full Disk Access", can help with that, otherwise it should be a once per reboot prompt.

+Note, if your executed scripts need access for their process ie. using osascript to control Finder, the runner will ask for that permission too.

-Alot of access, but it's open source.
-Feel free to inspect for shenanigans.
-If you don't want to download and de-quarantine, you can build with Xcode.
+If you don't want to download and de-quarantine, you can build with Xcode or the included build script.

 ## Action files